jannsta1/pyx4/readme.md

 ## Setting up the ROS workspace

 If you want to setup a new ROS workspace for this project (recommended) then follow the steps at http://wiki.ros.org/catkin/Tutorials/create_a_workspace.
-An example is outlined in this section.
+An adapted example of this process is outlined in this section (change "kinetic" to your ROS installation).

 First, open a terminal and (if not already done) source the main ROS installation